sendwithus/battlesnake/static/md/code_of_conduct.md

 __Be considerate.__ Your work will be used by other people, and you in turn will depend on the work of others.
-Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.
-Remember we are trying to build an international company and that means working and helping individuals from other countries and cultures.
+Any decision you take will affect users and participants, and you should take those consequences into account when making decisions.
+Remember we are trying to build a fun competition and that means working and helping individuals from other countries and cultures.

 __Be respectful.__ Not all of us will agree all the time, but disagreement is no excuse for poor behavior and  poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Swubies should be respectful when working with each other and with anyone outside of our workplace.
+Attendees should be respectful when working with each other and with anyone outside of our workplace.

-__Be careful in the words that you choose.__ We are a community of professionals, and we conduct ourselves professionally.
+__Be careful in the words that you choose.__ We are a community of students and professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren't acceptable.
 This includes, but is not limited to: